 7.3-B – No split contests

-Applies to: Electronic interfaces

 7.1-H – Scaling and zooming (electronic display)

 When the text size is changed, all other information in the interface, including informational icons, screen titles, buttons, and ballot marking target areas, must change size to maintain a consistent relationship to the size of the text.
 Informational elements in the interface do not have to be scaled beyond the size of the text.